The 4 Days Itinerary To Travel Bangkok And Pattaya

 Day 1: Ho Chi Minh City – Bangkok and Pattaya

 We came very early to the Tan Son Nhat airport in the morning.
-After arriving to Thailand’s Don Mueang Airport, we went directly to Pattaya.
+After arriving at Thailand’s Don Mueang Airport, we went directly to Pattaya.
 We visited 2 spots on the way between Bangkok and Pattaya:

 Day 2: Things to Do in Pattaya

 The morning started with breakfast at the resort we stayed in.
 Our destinations of the days were:

 - Coral Island – 25 min’ away from Pattaya.
 The island is well-known for its diverse corals and sea creatures.
 Different from the vibrant of Pattaya, on the island you can enjoy the cool atmosphere, join the activities on the water, or dive into the sea to explore the corals and marine life.

 - Visiting Bird Nest Central and Honey Shop

 - Khao Chee Chan – the image of the Buddha is carefully sculptured in the mountain.
 The outstanding image is made from 24-karat gold, 130m in height, and 70m in width.
 It was created in 1996, on the 50-year reign anniversary of Thailand’s King Rama IX.

 - Pattaya Floating Market – opened in 2008, the market is where visitors can find many Thai special foods, handmade products, souvenirs, gifts, etc. from all the provinces of Thailand.